Flanxiyum001/Maa-store/replit.md

 5. ✅ Added social media links and app store integrations
 6. ✅ Enhanced pages with interactive graphics and animations
 7. ✅ Cleaned up duplicate and unused image files (optimized from 29MB to 20.5MB)
+8. ✅ Added WhatsApp contact button in footer (visitors can message +91 83400 00987)
+9. ✅ Set up project on Replit with Express.js backend and React frontend
+10. ✅ Configured deployment for production autoscale

 ## Next Steps (Ready for Launch)
 - Click **Publish** button in Replit to go live